SimonCropp/GraphQL.EntityFramework/pages/configuration.md

 <sup>[snippet source](/src/SampleWeb/GraphQlController.cs#L11-L102)</sup>
 <!-- endsnippet -->

-Note that the instance of the DataContext is passed to the [GraphQL .net User Context](https://graphql-dotnet.github.io/docs/getting-started/user-context).
+Note that the instance of the DbContext is passed to the [GraphQL .net User Context](https://graphql-dotnet.github.io/docs/getting-started/user-context).

-The same instance of the DataContext can then be accessed in the `resolve` delegate by casting the `ResolveFieldContext.UserContext` to the DataContext type:
+The same instance of the DbContext can then be accessed in the `resolve` delegate by casting the `ResolveFieldContext.UserContext` to the DbContext type:

 <!-- snippet: QueryUsedInController -->
 ```cs